UAVmatrix/uavcast-pro-docs/docs/hardware.md

     * HERO3+ (Black and Silver Editions)
     * HERO3 (White, Silver, and Black Editions)
     * HERO2)
-        * GoPro example video from one of our users;
+        * GoPro example video from one of our users.
         <iframe width="560" height="315" src="https://www.youtube.com/embed/4CNK3cBvUtg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 * Other cameras may also work. search for (camera type) and gStreamer.